kyj9447/Pixseal/README.md

 1. Choose **1** to sign an image.
 It reads `original.png`, asks for a payload (default `!Validation:kyj9447@mailmail.com`), optionally encrypts with `SSL/public_key.pem`, and writes `signed_<name>.png`.
 2. Choose **2** to validate.
 It reads `signed_original.png`, optionally decrypts with `SSL/private_key.pem`, and prints both the extracted string and verdict.
+3. Choose **3** to benchmark performance.
+It reads `original.png`, encrypts it with `SSL/public_key.pem`, and writes `signed_original.png`, printing the elapsed signing time.
+Then it reads `signed_original.png`, performs extraction/decryption/validation, and prints the elapsed validation time along with the total elapsed time.
+4. Choose **4** to test signing and validation with file-path input option.
+5. Choose **5** to test signing and validation with byte-stream input option.
 ### Key management

 Generate a test RSA pair (PKCS#8) with OpenSSL: